Four ideas for running a promotional event

 Running an event can be a brilliant way to promote your business and build your brand.
 Especially somewhere with heavy foot-traffic where new people can find out about your business.

-Below we suggest four promotional ideas to inspire you.
+In this article we suggest four promotional ideas to inspire you.
 Whatever you decide to do, use the opportunity to showcase yourself, and make sure people know who and what you are.

 It’s also important – whatever idea you go for – to make sure you are aware of the health and safety surrounding your event.
 Run a health and safety assessment and make sure there are no trip hazards, or that alcohol may be served to underage people.